 Ans.
 DNHE refers to Diploma in Nutrition and Health Education.
 It is a One-Year diploma course offered by IGNOU University.

 Q2.
-What is the scope of this DNHE course?
+What is the Scope of DNHE from IGNOU?

 Ans.
-After completing this course, one can get a job in the nutrition & healthcare industry.
+After completing the DNHE course, one can get a job in the nutrition & healthcare industry.
 Moreover, one can have job opportunities in the government and private sectors.

 Q3.
 What is the fee for the DNHE Diploma course?